akrabi/GETIOM/README.md

 #### 2) Filter your data!

-No need to analyze all of your Big Data for nothing, just use our unique map filters: Polygon, Circle & Rectangle - On your own map!
+No need to analyze all of your Big Data for nothing, Just use our unique map filters: Polygon, Circle & Rectangle - On your own map!

 #### 3) Built in Popular Clustering Algorithms